AK577427/WorkshopNav-frontend/README.md

 Workshop Navigator is a mobile-first presentation and workshop engagement tool designed to improve audience interaction and data collection during live events.
 It is intended for professional facilitators and keynote speakers, particularly Scott Millar, who want a simple and effective way to encourage participation from Gen X and older corporate audiences.

 Many presentations and workshops suffer from low engagement because attendees may be shy, passive, or hesitant to ask questions in front of colleagues or managers.
-Workshop Navigator reduces those barriers by allowing attendees to join instantly through a QR code or link, participate in live polls, submit anonymous questions, and access presentation resources after the session.
+Workshop Navigator reduces those barriers by allowing attendees to join instantly through a QR code or direct link, participate in live polls, submit anonymous questions, and access presentation resources after the session.

 On the presenter side, Workshop Navigator provides a simple dashboard for reviewing audience engagement, captured questions, email interest, and event outcomes for future topic planning and client reporting.